Michael Warren (sculptor)

-Michael Warren (born 1950 in Gorey, County Wexford, Ireland) is an Irish sculptor who produces site-specific public art.
+Michael Warren (1950 – 10 July 2025) was an Irish sculptor who produced site-specific public art.

+Warren was born in 1950 in Gorey, County Wexford, Ireland.

 Inspired by Oisín Kelly, his art teacher at St Columba's College, Michael Warren studied at Bath Academy of Art, at Trinity College Dublin and, from 1971 to 1975, at the Accademia di Brera in Milan.
-He now lives and works in Co.
+He last lived and worked in Co.
 Wexford.